-The Griffith Institute for Tourism (GIFT) research report series promotes the dissemination of knowledge and are a quality assured (peer reviewed) means of communicating our Institutes research findings.
+The Griffith Institute for Tourism (GIFT) research report series promotes the dissemination of knowledge and represents a quality assured (peer reviewed) means of communicating our Institute's research findings.

 Tourism Planning in Natural World Heritage Sites - UNESCO

 This report provides an assessment of tourism planning in natural and mixed World Heritage Areas.
 It follows an expert workshop on "Economic impacts of tourism in Protected Area", held from 21-25 September 2015 at the UNESCO-Wadden Sea World Heritage Visitor Center in Wilhelmshaven, Germany.
 It also relates to the Global Sustainable Tourism Dashboard indicator of tourism planning in protected areas.
 In response to these other initiatives, a more detailed investigation of the extent of tourism planning in World Heritage listed sites was deemed necessary.

 Making an impact – practices and views of tourism Academics

 Professor Susanne Becken, Professor Graham Miller and Dr Zsuzsa Banhalmi-Zakar

 This report has been produced in response to an increasing need to understand and measure research impact.
 The data provide a global picture of how tourism Academics engage with stakeholders in an attempt to communicate research and make an impact.

 Professor Susanne Becken and Professor Graham Miller

 The report provides technical information on how the indicators for the Global Sustainable Tourism Dashboard were conceptualised, how data were sourced and how analysis was conducted.
 The goal of the Dashboard is to provide a set of top-level indicators that can be reported on alongside the traditional economic indicators, to give a fuller understanding of the contribution of the tourism industry.

 More Important Than Ever: Measuring Tourist Satisfaction